ringing-lib/ringing-lib-python/docs/source/classes/change.rst

       *  Nothing.
 Constructs a change where all bells lie still (no swaps).
       *  A string (unicode or bytes) representation of a change.
    :raises: :exc:`ValueError` if a parameter can't be parsed
-   :raises: :exc:`TypeError` if a parameter is of an unknown type

    .. method:: __lt__(change)
    .. method:: __le__(change)